 The number of instances where women have been dragged off their bikes to have their bag taken is increasing, as is the level of aggression involved.

-Canggu is gaining an ugly reputation, but the back alleys of Seminyak, Legian and Kuta are seeing increasing levels of aggressive bag snatching with, unfortunately, Grevious Holiday Harm (GHH).
+Canggu is gaining an ugly reputation, but the back alleys of Seminyak, Legian and Kuta are seeing increasing levels of aggressive bag snatching with, unfortunately, increasing numbers of physical assaults.

-It may seem like an overreach, but putting your back under the seat on a motorbike, even if you are a pillion passenger reduces this risk to nil.
+It may seem like an overreach, but putting your back under the seat on a motorbike, even if you are a pillion passenger reduces this risk significantly.

 Taking the selfie video while on a bike is mandatory in Bali.
 It almost feels illegal not to do so.
 But your phone represents around a month’s salary or more for a local petty crim.